Pauwlo/Bro/Docs/Install.md

 Select region and keyboard layout(s).

-If you're using Windows 11, press `Shift+F10`, and run the following command: `oobe\BypassNRO`.
-This will reboot the computer and force the OOBE to skip the Microsoft sign in part.
+If you're using Windows 11, press `Shift+F10`, and run the following command: `start ms-cxh:localonly`.
+This will open the local account creation window so you can skip the OOBE.

 Make sure you stay offline (click on `I don't have internet` then `Continue with limited setup`), so you can create a local account.